publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 Wherein I'll catch the conscience of the King

-[^2]: See Book Typography: a designer’s manual, Mitchell and Wightman, 2005 The Chicago Manual of Style
+[^2]: See Book Typography: a designer’s manual, Mitchell and Wightman, 2005

+[^3]: Folger image collection is a good source. https://luna.folger.edu

-[^3]: Maivald, J. J. and Palmer, C. (2008) A designer’s guide to Adobe InDesign and XML: harness the power of XML to automate your print and web workflows.
+[^4]: Maivald, J. J. and Palmer, C. (2008) A designer’s guide to Adobe InDesign and XML: harness the power of XML to automate your print and web workflows.
 Berkeley, Calif: Adobe.